About the International and National (Out-of-State) Orientation Program

 The registration deadline for International and National Orientation is July 1.
-International and National Orientation occurs in two phases and includes drop-in advising over the phone or internet in August and on-campus orientation the week before fall quarter begins.
+International and National Orientation occurs in two phases and includes drop-in advising over the phone or internet in August and an on-campus orientation the week before fall quarter begins.

 Part 2: On-campus Orientation

 During this on-campus portion, students have the option to stay in on-campus housing.
 Participants will meet other new international and national students, partake in group activities with an Orientation Leader, hear from their college’s deans office, receive academic advising, learn about life at UC Davis and hear about many campus resources.
 More information is available in the sample student schedule.

 International Students: Important Visa Information